Held in Bozen-Bolzano, Italy

 Organisers

-• Oliver Kutz, Research centre for Knowledge-based Artificial Intelligence, ree University of Bozen-krBolzano, Italy
+- Oliver Kutz, Research centre for knowledge-based Artificial Intelligence, Free University of Bozen-Bolzano, Italy

 Program committee